"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Introduction

-LLM-powered tools present both opportunities and challenges for educational institutions, prompting them to take a stand on their use \cite{woodruff2023perceptions}.
-In this context, 2023 proved to be a pivotal year for AI in education.
-In the United States, the year began with school districts rushing to address the sudden emergence of ChatGPT, with some implementing bans that were later reversed \cite{Rosenblatt.2023}.
-The year ended with the technology being integrated into school curricula, as evidenced by over 40 districts and 28,000 students and teachers testing Khanmigo, Khan Academy's LLM-powered tutor and teaching assistant, in the classroom~\cite{Yamkovenko.2024}.

-In short, while some embraced the technology with enthusiasm---at times likening ChatGPT to the introduction of calculators and computers~\cite{shoufan2023exploring}---its adoption has also elicited concerns and mixed reactions from students and teachers~\cite{Engle.2023, Ravaglia.2024}.
+LLM-powered tools present both opportunities and challenges for educational institutions, prompting schools and universities to take positions on their use~\cite{woodruff2023perceptions}.
+In the United States, school districts initially responded to the release of ChatGPT with bans that were later reversed~\cite{Rosenblatt.2023}.
+Since then, LLM-based tools have increasingly been integrated into curricula.
+For example, in 2023 more than 40 districts and 28{,}000 students and teachers piloted Khanmigo, Khan Academy's LLM-powered tutoring and teaching assistant system~\cite{Yamkovenko.2024}.
+Higher education institutions have likewise adopted AI tools to support instructional design, personalized learning, and administrative decision-making~\cite{khairullah2025implementing,ozfidan2024use, rahiman2024revolutionizing}.
+While some have embraced these technologies with enthusiasm, at times likening ChatGPT to the introduction of calculators or personal computers~\cite{shoufan2023exploring}, their adoption has also elicited concern and ambivalence, particularly among students and teachers~\cite{Engle.2023, Ravaglia.2024}.

-The position we take in this paper is that \emph{stakeholders}---individuals or groups impacted by the adoption of technology directly or indirectly---should play an integral role in the design, development, implementation, and oversight of AI in socially-salient contexts.
-Further, we posit that, when it comes to AI systems such as LLM-based tools in educational contexts, the number of agents considered as stakeholders should be extended beyond students and teachers to include families, school administrators, ed-tech professionals, and government institutions.
-We will explore a specific dimension of stakeholder engagement, namely, understanding \emph{stakeholder perceptions}, which involves eliciting and analyzing what goals the stakeholders pursue and how they view the AI system (\eg in terms of opportunities and concerns).
-Understanding perceptions enables key dimensions of the responsible use of technology, including trustworthiness, safety, fairness, transparency, and usability~\cite{DOE2023}.